 This area is outside of the Superfund Site boundary.
 For information about the Cathedral Park section of the Superfund Site, please visit EPA’s webpage for further information and updates.

 PCBs are the only contaminant that has been detected above DEQ’s risk-based screening levels in this area.
 Other contaminants that were tested for include the metals chromium, copper, lead, nickel and zinc.
-More sampling is needed to understand current risks.
+More sampling is needed to understand current risks from PCBs.

 PCBs are called a “probable carcinogen,” meaning there is a strong possibility they cause cancer.
 Other serious health concerns include immune system disorders, low birth weight, learning disabilities and impaired growth and development in children.
 PCBs are also linked to skin, eye, liver and heart disorders.